VCityTeam/UD-SV/Doc/Devel/Design/DesignNote018.md

 In order to provide access to semantic and hierarchical information of cityobjects client-side, there are two choices:
   * __Solution n°1:__ We transfer the id of the geometries of the database in the batch table, we store it on the client side and when some semantic or hierarchical information is needed on the client-side, we run queries in the database using this id.
   * __Solution n°2:__ We transfer all the semantic and hierarchical information of city objects to the client by using the method described in [Schi16] and we store it in the client so we don't have to run queries every time we need semantic or hierarchical information.

-**Inputs for choosing between the two solutions:**

- There is the technical freedom to leave any information associated to a geometry within the server (hierarchy, attributes, ADE...) or to transmsit it to the client.

-   * Is there additionnal criteria enabling to make a decision concerning the "optimal" tradeof ?
-Are there:
-     * some use cases that will add some criteria ? (note that the experimental handling of hierarchies as done in [Schi16] does not add any constraint: when queried about a hierarchy of a geometrical object, we can request this hierarchy from the server)
-     * some communication constraints ? (the server sends the information once and no further request shall be made)
-     * some delay constraints ? (having to handle server querries when dealing with end-user interaction would introduce a delay that is not compatible with the expected fluidity of contemporary GUI)
-     * ...
-  * Search for feedback regarding the proposition of Schilling et al. in [Schi16]. (maybe from the 3d-tiles community or in other articles citing it).
-  * Search for general criteria of decision in similar problems.
-  * How does NSA manage the picking of one building or one roof or one wall from a tile ? [video](https://sendvid.com/9cl7253z#)
-In order to do that, in each tile, every building has a batch_id.
-This is done on the server when building the tiles.
-Client-side, three.js propose a gltf loader function.
-However, it does not implement the functionnality to retrieve the batch_id from a gltf file.
-This functionnality has been added by NSA in iTowns and JGA asked three.js to add it to their gltf loader.
-After parsing the gltf file, a three.js object containing the b3dm + batch_ids + gltf information is created (and this object is potentially linked to the tile of the tileset stored client side).
-Then, when the user picks something in the scene, the batch_ids are transmistted to the shaders next to the geometries and a test allow to know all the triangles having the same batch_id as the one selected.
-  * Look if other people had the same problem and justified their choices.

 ### Solution n°1 description:

 If we choose this solution, we need to: